(updated Jan 08 2020)

 Your Lens Ball is a solid sphere of crystal glass.
 Using a lensball as a photography

-Lens balls come in varying sizes – from marble sized 40mm to 60mm apricot size and 80mm apple size and 100mm healthy orange size and even 120mm grapefruit size.
+Lensballs 🔮 come in varying sizes – from plum sized 60mm and 80mm apple size and 100mm healthy grapefruit size and even 150mm extra generous size.
 Each size lensball offers different benefits for photographers.
-In our opinion the 80mm is the ideal size.
+In our opinion the 100mm is the ideal size – and we recommend you to buy it online.

 Light travels through the sphere from the subject of your image to the camera (or phone) in your hand.